mrawls/kepler-makelc/README.md

 1. Be sure you have numpy, matplotlib, kplr, astropy, pyraf, and PyKE installed --> if you don't, try 'pip install kplr' (for example) --> PyKE is a bit more complicated: see http://keplergo.arc.nasa.gov/PyKE.shtml

-2. Be sure you have 'lc_functions.py' saved in the same directory as this file
+2. Be sure you have 'lc_functions.py' saved in the same directory as 'makelc.py'

 3. Download ALL the basis vectors and save them in a subdirectory called 'basisvectors' --> get them here: https://archive.stsci.edu/kepler/cbv.html

 4. Optional: make a mask (e.g., for eclipses) in real BJD units (Kepler time + 2454833) --> see mask_kepcotrend.txt for an example
   --> save the mask file in ~/.kplr/data/lightcurves/KICNUMBERHERE/.
   --> if no mask file is found, the program will still work

 5. Optional: tweak the parameters used in the kepcotrend task in 'lc_functions.py'.
   --> for more info, see: http://keplergo.arc.nasa.gov/ContributedSoftwareKepcotrend.shtml

-6. Change any settings below as necessary (KIC, home directory, etc.)
+6. Change any settings near the top of 'makelc.py' as necessary (KIC, home directory, etc.)

 7. Type 'python makelc.py' and watch the magic happen